Convergence for adaptive resampling of random Fourier features: The resampling iterations

 \section{The resampling iterations}

 This section motivates using iterations for the frequencies $\nu[j]=(\nu_1,\ldots,\nu_K)[j]$, with $j=1,2,3,\ldots$, by combining resampling steps and random walk steps.
-We may do the random walk steps by projecting a normal distributed random variable in $\mathbb R^d$ to the lattice $\frac{\pi}{L}\mathbb Z^d$.
-We have seen in Sections \ref{finite_K_setion} and \ref{sec:noise} that the resampling method can accurately approximate the optimal sampling distribution $p_*$ provided the relevant Fourier modes are present in the set of available frequencies and condition \eqref{C''} holds.
+We may do the random walk steps by projecting a normally distributed random variable in $\mathbb R^d$ to the lattice $\frac{\pi}{L}\mathbb Z^d$.
+Sections \ref{finite-K-section} and \ref{sec:noise} demonstrate that the resampling method can accurately approximate the optimal sampling distribution $p_*$ provided the relevant Fourier modes are present in the set of available frequencies and condition \eqref{C''} holds.
 Now we study how to iteratively obtain such a resolving set of frequencies.
 In particular we will investigate how the variance of the random walk relates to the resampling error term $\mathcal O(q_\epsilon^{1/2})$ in the rate constant bound \eqref{conclude} and \eqref{conclude3}.

-We start for instance with $K$ independent normal distributed samples $\nu_1,\ldots, \nu_K$, with standard deviation $\delta$ each projected to the nearest lattice point.
+We start, for instance, with $K$ independent normally distributed samples $\nu_1,\ldots, \nu_K$, with standard deviation $\delta$ each projected to the nearest lattice point.
 In the case $\delta=1$ these frequencies will by \eqref{C''} only resolve Fourier modes with low frequencies, namely the frequencies $\omega_n$ satisfying

 which implies $|\omega_n|\le (\log \epsilon^{-1})^{1/2}+\mathcal O(1)$\,.
 Theorem \ref{theorem1} and the splitting of $f$ in \eqref{gen_split} shows that the cut function